fdm-monster/fdm-monster/docs/development_setup/setup_server.md

 5) Start the MongoDB server and make sure it is running.

 6) Launch the FDM Monster server:
-    - VS Code: Create a run configuration that executes `yarn run dev` as the command.
+    - VS Code: Create a run configuration that executes `pnpm run dev` as the command.
 (Refer to the VS Code Run Configuration section below for detailed steps.)
-    - WebStorm: Create a run configuration that executes `yarn run dev` as the command.
+    - WebStorm: Create a run configuration that executes `pnpm run dev` as the command.
 (Refer to the WebStorm Run Configuration section below for detailed steps.)

 7) Access the running server at http://localhost:4000 in your preferred web browser.